Sample letter to request flexible working

 For the attention of Jane Smith

-STATUTORY REQUEST FOR FLEXIBLE WORK
+STATUTORY REQUEST FOR FLEXIBLE WORKING

-I previously made a request under section 80F Employment Rights Act 1996 on 5th May 2016.
+I previously made a request under section 80F Employment Rights Act 1996 on 5th August 2023.

 I think the effects the new pattern would have on the business would be that I would no longer be available between 3pm and 5pm to deal with client queries.